Rods

 Bamboo Rods

 One of the earliest rods used by almost every angler, especially when younger, is the bamboo rod.
-Getting its name from the plant from which the rod comes from, the bamboo rod is long and has very little action if any.
+Getting its name from the plant from which the rod is made, the bamboo rod is long and has very little action if any.
 As in other rods, length and action is a personal preference.
 As silly as it sounds though, fishing with a bamboo rod has its advantages.

-Though it wouldn’t be suitable to attach a baitcasting or spinning reel to a bamboo rod, there are situations where a simple rod like this comes in handy.
-It’s a good rod to start young anglers out with.
+Though it wouldn’t be suitable to attach a casting or spinning reel to a bamboo rod, there are situations where a simple rod like this comes in handy.
+It’s a good rod to start with for young anglers.
 No line tangles, snags are easily retrieved, and the price is right.
 Sometimes even free where businesses get them with rolls of material such as carpet.

-Store bought bamboo rods usually come in two pieces, this helps with storage.
-Line is tied to the end, length is your choice, or small plastic reels can be purchased to store the line.
+Store bought bamboo rods usually come in two pieces, which helps with storage.
+A length of line is tied to the end, or small plastic reels can be bought to store the line.
 A hook, weight, and float are tied on and you’re ready to go fishing.
-Though areas to fish are limited to the length of the rod and line, bluegill are easily caught with a bamboo rod outfit.
-But don’t limit yourself to bluegill, some bass anglers use bamboo rods for flipping jigs.
+Though areas to fish are limited to the length of the rod and line, bluegills are easily caught with a bamboo rod outfit.
+But don’t limit yourself to bluegills, some bass anglers use bamboo rods for flipping jigs.
 If you don’t do a lot of flipping but need a long rod to drop a jig into some close cover from time to time, a bamboo rod can do the trick.
 The possibilities are endless.
 So don’t overlook or throw away that bamboo rod just yet.
 Pass it on to a young angler or find your own ways to use it.

 Back to Fishing Tackle